Simon-f1sh/Roommates-Finder/ReadMe.md

 All CSS files are stored in the frontend folder, where JavaScript files are stored at.
 CSS is in charge of the styling of the web page, such as the color of the background, the pop-up form, visualization of tables.

 ### Deploy
-Since the web has to be deployed with the backend together, to deploy the web on our heroku server, first you have to run deploy.sh with `sh deploy.sh` in the terminal.
-Then, use command `mvn heroku:deploy` in the backend folder to deploy your web on the server.
+Since the web has to be deployed with the backend together, to deploy the web on our heroku server, first you have to run deploy.sh with `sh deploy.sh` command in the frontend folder.
+Then, use command `mvn package; mvn heroku:deploy` in the backend folder to deploy your web on the server.

 If you have add new .html, .css or .js files, please add the .html, .css files to the deploy.sh and add the .js files to main.js  reference when you want to deploy.